dmahr1/618-final/docs/proposal.md

 - **Goal 5:** Refactor working code to GDAL’s API and specifications and submit a pull request to merge it with the existing codebase.
 This is a stretch goal that we hope to achieve if time allows.

-Demo: During the poster session, we will chart speedup and visualize contour lines for a number of inputs, perhaps with on-the-fly contour line generation for areas within Pittsburgh.
+- **Demo**: During the poster session, we will chart speedup and visualize contour lines for a number of inputs, perhaps with on-the-fly contour line generation for areas within Pittsburgh.
 We could also have a “taste test” where users compare the non-smoothed and smoothed contour lines.

 ## Platform